kingkamin/GAL-UNet/README.md

 # GAL-UNet
-This is the official code repository for "GAL-UNet: A Lightweight Solution for Precisely Detecting Large Size-Variant Defects in Imbalanced Fabric Samples".
+This is the official code repository for "GAL-UNet: Lightweight Detection of Diverse Defects in Fabric with Imbalance Resilience".

 **1. Prepare the dataset.**